johnsmalley/tic_tac_toe/README.md

-This project was built as a learning lessong from TheOdinProject Here is a link to the project page http://www.theodinproject.com/ruby-programming/oop?ref=lnav
+This project was built as a learning lesson from TheOdinProject Here is a link to the project page http://www.theodinproject.com/ruby-programming/oop?ref=lnav

 Project 1: Tic Tac Toe